 If the research does not meet the criteria for exempt status, the application will undergo either expedited or full review.

-Research that involves no more than minimal risk may qualify for expedited review.
-Minimal risk is defined as "the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations" [CFR, vol 56 no. 117, sec 102 (i), pp. 28013-28014).
+Research that is not exempt but involves no more than minimal risk may qualify for expedited review.
+The Federal Register (2018, Title 45, Subtitle A, Subchapter A, Part 46) defines minimal risk as "the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations."
 If you believe that your study meets the criteria for expedited review, submit an IRB application using the Expedited Review Form.
 A subcommittee will review the application within two weeks of submission.

 If the research does not meet the criteria for exempt status or expedited review, the application will undergo full review.

-Research that involves more than minimal risk or involves vulnerable populations must undergo full IRB review.
-If you believe that your study meets the criteria for full review, submit an IRB application using the Full Review Form.
-The full committee meets on the 2nd and 4th Wednesdays of the month when school is in session to review these applications.
-The application must be submitted to the committee chairperson two (2) weeks prior to the meeting.
+Full review at a convened meeting of the IRB is required for research that involves more than minimal risk and most research that involves vulnerable populations.
+If you believe that your study requires full review, submit an IRB application using the Full Review Form.
+The IRB holds convened meetings on the 2nd and 4th Wednesdays of the month when school is in session to review these applications.
+To ensure review at a particular convened meeting, an application must be submitted to the IRB Chair at least two (2) weeks prior to the meeting.

-- Deception that significantly misrepresents the research or the risk involved, and may involve more than minimal discomfort to participants.
+- Deception that significantly misrepresents the research and may involve more than minimal discomfort to participants.
 If deception is used in the study, a debriefing will need to be described in the research protocol.

 - New or experimental drug research.

-- Data collection that includes highly sensitive information (for example, sexual orientation or behavior, alcohol and drug use, immigration status, illegal activities, etc.).
+- Research that includes the collection of identifiable information of a highly sensitive nature (for example, sexual orientation or behavior, alcohol and drug use, immigration status, illegal activities, etc.).

-- Research with vulnerable populations (children, pregnant women, homeless, prisoners, etc.).
+- Research with vulnerable populations (children, pregnant women, homeless, prisoners, individuals with impaired decision-making ability, etc.).

 If you have received prior IRB approval for a study you are conducting, and need to make changes to the study, you will need to submit a Project Revision Form.
 Federal regulations require IRB approval before implementing proposed changes.
 Changes that need prior approval include changes to the protocol, consent form, or any supportive materials.